AshleyPikachu/Super-Bit-Shader/README.md

 * Beetle Cygne: Color Palette = Grayscale, Color Depth - Thousands (16-bit).
 Turn off "60hz Mode" when using Mixed-Frames / high FPS.

 **Part 6: SAVE YOUR WORK**
-1. While Retroarch recalls hotkeys automaticly it does not do the same for shaders.
+1. Retroarch on its own will not recal shaders and hotkeys automaticly.
 2. Head back to the "Main Menu" using backspace (PC) and select the "Quick Menu" one last time.
 3. Scroll down to "Overrides" and select it.
-4. Choose "Save Core Overrides" to have Super-Bit-Shader launch every session.
+4. Choose "Save Core Overrides" to have Super-Bit-Shader / Hotkeys launch every session.
 This will need to be done per core.
 5. Congratulations, you are all set to use Super-Bit-Shader!
 Press F1 (PC) to close the Retroarch menu and get back to the game.

 -----------------------------------------------------------------------------------------------------------------------